 Emory Jones Passing

 Pro Football Focus is high on him, too, saying he’s got an “NFL arm” and an “NFL release.”

 It’s no secret that Emory Jones’ speed is his calling, but don’t sleep on his arm.

-Jones is also a more dynamic runner than Franks.
-He ran a 4.67 40-yard dash in high school, per 247sports, and possesses a shiftiness to him that Franks doesn’t.
+He’s faster than the 4.67 40-yard dash he ran in high school, per 247sports, and possesses a shiftiness to him that will create headaches for SEC defensive coordinators.

 Jones is the clear favorite in a quarterback room that features guys like Anthony Richardson, Jalen Kitna and Carlos Del Rio-Wilson.
 He’s got a new quarterbacks coach in Garrick McGee after Brian Johnson’s departure for the NFL.

 Sure, Emory has some massive shoes to fill.
 It’s not easy following up a Heisman Trophy finalist.
 But if Mullen and the coaching staff can craft a game plan around his talent, the sky is the limit for Jones in Gainesville.